Ayush10/leon/packages/leon/README.md

 ### Meaning of Life

-Leon says what's the meaning of life.
+tridev says what's the meaning of life.

 #### Usage